aminbd07/WP-Smart-ToolTips/readme.txt

 == Installation ==
-1. Unzip the package zip file.
+1. Download and install the plugin from WordPress dashboard.
+You can also upload the entire “wp smart tooltips” folder to the `/wp-content/plugins/` directory
-Upload the folder  to the /wp-content/plugins/ directory Activate the plugin through the ‘Plugins’ menu in WordPress
+2. Activate the plugin through the ‘Plugins’ menu in WordPress

+== Changelog ==
+= 1.0.0 =
+* Initial release.

+== Screenshots ==
+1.
+2.
+3.

+== Frequently Asked Questions ==
+= What about support? =
+Create a support ticket at WordPress forum and I will take care of any issue.